Scroll to content

 • Staff use a wide range of resources to promote multi-sensory, practical, creative and independent learning.

-• Additional processing/thinking time for responding to questions, completing tasks, sharing ideas.
+• We ensure children who need it are given additional processing/thinking time for responding to questions, completing tasks, sharing ideas.

 • Provision of table top resources to promote independence and ensure that learning is multi-sensory and practical.

-• Strategies and resources to support dyslexic pupils eg. coloured overlays for reading, word banks to support spelling of key words.
+• We use specific strategies and resources to support pupils with dyslexia e.g. word banks to support spelling of key words, Rainbow Arc, reading rulers.